aurora-opensource/xviz/docs/protocol-schema/declarative-ui.md

 ```
 {
+  "type": "panel",
+  "layout": "vertical",
+  "name": "Example Panel",
+  "interactions": ["reorderable"],
-  "containers": [
+  "children": [
     {
-      "containers": [],
+      "type": "container",
       "layout": "horizontal",
       "name": "Example Container #1",
+      "interactions": ["dragout"],
-      "components": [
+      "children": [
         {
-          "display_object_id": false,
           "type": "table",
+          "title": "A nested table showing something",
           "description": "These are the details of this table",
           "stream": "/some/table_stream",
-          "title": "A nested table showing something"
+          "displayObjectId": false
         },
         {
-          "independent_variable": "/some/stream",
+          "type": "plot",
           "title": "A nested plot!",
-          "dependent_variables": ["/some/other_stream", "/some/second_other_stream"],
           "description": "The change in some streams as a function of the other one",
-          "type": "plot"
+          "independentVariable": "/some/stream",
+          "dependentVariable": [
+            "/some/other_stream",
+            "/some/second_other_stream"
+          ]
         }
-      ],
-      "interactions": ["drag_out"]
-    }
-  ],
-  "layout": "vertical",
-  "name": "Example Panel",
-  "components": [
+      ]
+    },
     {
-      "display_object_id": true,
       "type": "table",
+      "title": "A table showing something",
       "description": "These are the details of this table",
+      "displayObjectId": true,
-      "stream": "/prediction/some_table",
+      "stream": "/prediction/some_table"
-      "title": "A table showing something"
     },
     {
-      "streams": ["/some_value/actual", "/some_value/commanded"],
       "type": "metric",
+      "title": "Some metric",
       "description": "The actual vs commanded value for some variable",
-      "title": "Some metric"
+      "streams": [
+        "/some_value/actual",
+        "/some_value/commanded"
+      ]
     },
     {
-      "independent_variable": "/some/stream",
-      "dependent_variables": ["/some/other_stream", "/some/second_other_stream"],
       "type": "plot",
+      "title": "Some Other Streams vs Some Stream",
       "description": "The change in some streams as a function of the other one",
-      "title": "Some Other Streams vs Some Stream"
+      "independentVariable": "/some/stream",
+      "dependentVariable": [
+        "/some/other_stream",
+        "/some/second_other_stream"
+      ]
     },
     {
+      "type": "video",
       "cameras": [
         "front-center-roof-camera",
         "rear-starboard-roof-camera",
         "rear-port-roof-camera"
-      ],
-      "type": "video"
+      ]
     },
     {
-      "display_object_id": false,
-      "type": "tree_table",
+      "type": "treetable",
+      "title": "A TreeTable!",
       "description": "These are the details of the TreeTable",
+      "displayObjectId": false,
-      "stream": "/some/stream/of/treetable/primmatives",
+      "stream": "/some/stream/of/treetable/primmatives"
-      "title": "A TreeTable!"
     }
-  ],
-  "interactions": ["reorderable"]
+  ]
 }
 ```